 Prereq: (ENG EK 307).
 Principles of diode, BJT, and MOSFET circuits.
 Graphical and analytical means of analysis.
 Piecewise linear modeling; amplifiers; digital inverters and logic gates.
 Biasing and small-signal analysis, microelectronic design techniques.
 Time-domain and frequency domain analysis and design.
 Includes lab.
 4 cr.

 Electromagnetic Systems I

 ENG EC 455

 Prereq: (CAS PY 212 & CAS MA 226).
-Electric and magnetic fields.
+Time varying electric and magnetic fields.
+Maxwell equations.
 Electromagnetic waves.
 Propagation, reflection, and transmission.
 Remote sensing applications.
 Radio frequency coaxial cables, microwave waveguides, and optical fibers.
 Microwave sources and resonators.
 Antennas and radiation.
 Radio links, radar, and wireless communication systems.
 Electromagnetic effects in high-speed digital systems.
-ENG EC 455 and EC 456 can be taken at the same time.
-Includes lab.
+ENG EC 455 and ENG EC 456 may be taken at the same time.
+Includes discussion.
 4 cr.